martinmphil/ronda_reade/docs/design.md

 ## User Interface (UI) Module

 Responsible for all user interaction.
-A simple web-based interface handles file uploads, displays status messages, and provides the generated audio for playback.
+A simple web-based interface handles file uploads, displays status messages, and tells the user where their output audio file is located.
 It interacts with an `Oration` object to start the process and monitor its state.

 ## Oration Class